chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketFacetBase.md

 modifier onlyVault()
 ```

-_Modifier to restrict a function to be called only by the vault contract._
+_Modifier to restrict a function to be called only by the vault contract.
+     Throws an `OnlyAccessableByVault` error if the caller is not the chromatic vault contract._

 ### newLpContext